MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 The default installation adds R_SERVER and its required components: Microsoft R Open (MRO) and .NET Core used for operationalizing analytics and machine learning.
 The command line equivalent of a double-click invocation of RServerSetup.exe is `serversetup.exe /install /full`.

-A default installation includes the MicrosoftML package, but not the pretrained models.
+A default installation includes the MicrosoftML package, but not the pre-trained models.
 You must explicitly add `/models` to an installation to add this feature.

 ## Examples